Skip to main content

 Call hot update code

-Obviously, the main project cannot directly reference the hot update code.
-There are many ways to call the code in the hot update assembly from the main project.
-Here, the hot update code is called through reflection.
+Obviously, the main project cannot directly reference hot update code.
+There are multiple ways to call code in hot update assemblies from the main project.
+Here we call hot update code through reflection.

-Add the reflection calling code after the LoadDll.Start function, the final code is as follows:
+Add reflection call code after the LoadDll.Start function.
+The final code is as follows:

 void Start()